 - What to do about insurance and copyright ownership

-- Why you should use a Contractor Agreement, and
+- Why you should use an independent Contractor Agreement, and

 - How to get the best out of your service providers